roverandrew/keepitclean/README.md

 <h1>Keep It Clean Functional Specification Document</h1>
 <p>:wave: Welcome to Keep It Clean!
-An SDK designed to help chatbots detect and block inappropriate content.</p>
+An SDK designed to help chat applications detect and block inappropriate content.</p>
 <br>
 <h2>Table of Contents</h2>
 <ul>